Skip to content

 I decided that I will go deeper and will find it out.

-He was in a hospital bed, he was recovering gradually, and the doctor said that he would be fine after 2 to 3 weeks, he needs a lot of physical and mental rest.
+He was in a hospital bed, he was recovering gradually, and the doctor said that he would be fine after two to three weeks, he needs a lot of physical and mental rest.

 I went to the hospital and told him, “if you think I’m your good friend then you can’t hide it from me.
 Please tell me what is inside you that is eating you everyday all the time.”